 In the normal course of business the Company and its subsidiaries may be involved in various claims, legal proceedings, or may enter into contracts that contain a variety of representations and warranties and which provide general indemnifications.
-Within the Company's Offshore Energy segment, lessees have asserted that they are entitled to certain reimbursable expenses or adjustments per the terms of the related charter agreement.
-Although the Company believes it has strong defenses against these claims, the range of potential damages is \$0 to \$10,306.
-No amount has been recorded for this matter in the Company's consolidated financial statements as of March 31, 2017, and the Company will continue to vigorously defend against these claims.
+Within the Company's Offshore Energy segment, a lessee did not fulfill their obligation under their charter arrangement, therefore the Company is pursuing rights afforded to the Company under the charter and the range of potential losses against the obligation is \$0 to \$3,334.
 The Company's maximum exposure under other arrangements is unknown as no additional claims have been made.
 The Company believes the risk of loss in connection with such arrangements is remote.

-The Company has also entered into an arrangement with its non-controlling interest holder of Repauno, whereby the non-controlling interest holder may receive additional payments contingent upon the achievement of certain service conditions, not to exceed \$15,000.
-The Company will account for such amounts when and if such service conditions are achieved.
+The Company has also entered into an arrangement with its non-controlling interest holder of Repauno, whereby the non-controlling interest holder may receive additional payments contingent upon the achievement of certain conditions, not to exceed \$15,000.
+The Company will account for such amounts when and if such conditions are achieved.